Weekly Bulletin |

 Mondays, 10-10:30 am - Gentle Yoga Stretch (Zoom - Click here to join the class)

-Last Monday of each month, 11 am - Current Events Discussion Group (Cleveland Park Library)
+First Monday of each month, 11:30 am - Coffee & Conversation Current Events Discussion Group (Dolan, 3518 Connecticut Ave NW)

 Wednesdays, 10-10:30 am - Gentle Yoga Stretch (Zoom - Click here to join the class)